 The average adult takes 200 milligrams of caffeine in the United States daily.
 This serving size includes two 5-ounce cups of coffee or four 12-ounce colas.
 Most people have no problems with 400 mg of caffeine or four cups of coffee.

 People’s sensitivity to caffeine and their size, gender, and other factors can impact how caffeine affects them.
 Caffeine can cause insomnia, a fast heartbeat, anxiety, and restlessness in people who are sensitive to it.

 What happens to your body after taking in caffeine?

 Caffeine’s effects can be felt within 15 minutes of ingesting it.
-Caffeine levels in the blood begin to rise around an hour after consumption and continue to rise for many hours in the majority of persons.
+Caffeine levels in the blood rise around an hour after consumption and continue to rise for many hours in most persons.

 Half of the caffeine you ingested six hours earlier is still in your system six hours later.
 Caffeine remains in your system for up to ten hours after consumption.

 Some people are immune to the effects of caffeine; however, if you’re like most people and take more than the suggested limit of 400 mg of caffeine/per day, you may experience any of the following symptoms mentioned below.